 You cannot install a theme or any plugin to change the look and functionality of your blog and absolutely no support is available in the free plan.
 You cant even install SEO tools or google analytics.
 In a nutshell, I can say that in WordPress.com free plan you are not owning the blog at all.

 You can run your own ads or integrated Google Adsense to earn money.
 You can run your affiliate marketing, sell custom services.
-But if you want to run eCommerce business then you will have to go for their eCommerce plan which cost about $45 per month
+But if you want to run an eCommerce business then you will have to go for their eCommerce plan which cost about $45 per month

 If we leave apart the free plan, the paid plan starts from $5 a month for a personal plan to $45 for an eCommerce website.
-Beginners can start off with the $5 plan and can settle with $25 business plan which has almost all features of a self-hosted blog.
+Beginners can start off with the $5 plan and can settle with a $25 business plan which has almost all the features of a self-hosted blog.